collectiveaccess/CollectiveAccessManual/providence/user/dataModelling/interstitial.md

 Note that Relationship records are entirely optional, and in fact won\'t be accessible unless a user interface is defined for the them.

-# Setting up relationship records in the installation profile
+## Setting up Relationship Records in the Installation Profile

 To create a metadata element with an interstitial type restriction in the profile requires adopting some of the syntax used for